 The intention of the cycling group is to enjoy social rides at quite an easy pace, with a break for refreshments and chat, where possible in the middle of the ride.

 We are NOT a formally constituted or incorporated cycling club.
 We make NO financial demands of our riding friends.
-We have no form of rider insurance, all riders are encouraged to take out their own insurance, for example, joining a cycling organisation such was CyclingUK will include third party insurance cover
+We have no form of rider insurance, all riders are encouraged to take out their own insurance, for example, joining a cycling organisation such as CyclingUK that includes third party insurance cover for the rider.

 Riders are welcome to ride with the group providing they accept full responsibility for their own well-being and safety while involved in any of our activities.
 We are just a group of individuals that like riding our bikes together.
 The ride leader, organiser and the U3A take no responsibility for any loss, injury, mishap or accident that may occur on any ride.
 It is important to point out that cycling can be dangerous and that accidents or injuries can occur, either caused by the cyclist themselves or by other parties.
 By participating with us you are agreeing that neither you or other parties acting on your behalf, will have any right to pursue legal compensation for any injury or loss suffered while so participating.

 Rides are normally organised twice a week on a weekday throughout the year with notification sent out by email to group members.
-The email will include details of the start/finish locations, transport arrangements, proposed location of refreshment stops and a hyperlink to the route to view and download to a GPS/phone.
+The email will include details of the start/finish locations, transport arrangements if necessary, proposed location of refreshment stops and a hyperlink to the route to view and download to a GPS/phone.
 The routing is normally planned using cycle.travel that shows a map and interactive gradient profile and riding surface type for you to judge whether it suits you and your bike.
-The day and time of the rides will be chosen to suit the majority of those interested in forming the group on that day, and of course the weather forecast.
+The day and time of the rides will generally be chosen to suit the majority of those interested in forming the group on that day, and of course the weather forecast.
 As with all outdoor activities the rides may need to be adjusted or cancelled because of adverse weather.
 The length of the ride will take into account the abilities of the riders on that day.
-If requested, shorter and easier rides can be accommodated.

-As the cycling group membership has increased, we occasionally had group rides with more than 20 riders, even in the colder weather, that resulted in disruption to other road users, making it harder to resolve problems during the ride and find suitable cafe stops - and quite a few grumbles from those on the rides.
-With hopefully better weather approaching, we expect those that we have not seen recently to come out of hibernation and want to join group rides again, putting more pressure on the ride numbers.
-There has also been a steady interest from new members wishing to join the group that is likely to exacerbate this problem.
-As a first step, we have reluctantly decided to close the cycling group to new members and have limited the group size to a maximum of 40.
-There is a waiting list for new members to join the group.
+As the cycling group membership increased, we occasionally had group rides with more than 20 riders, even in the colder weather, that resulted in disruption to other road users, making it harder to resolve problems during the ride and find suitable cafe stops - and quite a few grumbles from those on the rides.
+With a steady interest from new members wishing to join the group that exacerbates this problem, we have reluctantly decided to close the cycling group to new members and limit the group size to a maximum of 40 and instituted a waiting list for new members to join the group.
 To be fair to these new members intending to join us, anyone in the existing group who has not been on a group ride within the previous four months will automatically be retired for the group list.

 To assist in keeping the group ride numbers to a maximum of 18, we will use a ride booking system from 1st May 2023.
 Places on a group ride will need to be booked in advance using a WhatsApp poll on a first come first served basis - note bookings attempted other than on the WhatsApp poll will be ignored and don't just turn up on the day and expect to join the ride.
 If there are insufficient ride guides for the group rides on any day, the numbers may have to be reduced further.
 The WhatsApp poll will appear on the normal U3A cycling group WhatsApp page and will list the upcoming rides.
 You simply tap on the ride or rides that you wish to join and you will be added to the list.
 You can see who has opted for the rides using the "View Votes" button that opens a window showing the voting with a date and time stamp.
 In the event that more than 18 select any ride, the timestamp will decide who goes on the waiting list for the ride.
 If you are unable to make the ride then you can go back to the poll and click again on the ride and it will remove your vote.
 Don't try to game the system by booking a ride you don't envisage being able to make - on a ride where there are more than 18 riders and anyone is a no show or cancels less than 24 hours before then that will count as one strike - three strikes and you will be suspended for a month.
 Everyone in the group has individual access to WhatsApp and you can only vote for yourself - if a partner wants to come on the ride, they will need to make their own booking.